DataDog/documentation/content/en/real_user_monitoring/guide/setup-feature-flag-data-collection.md

 ## Analyze your Feature Flag performance in RUM

-Feature Flags appear in the context of your RUM Sessions, Views, and Errors as a list.
+Feature flags appear in the context of your RUM Sessions, Views, and Errors as a list.

 {{< img src="real_user_monitoring/guide/setup-feature-flag-data-collection/feature-flag-list-rum-event.png" alt="Feature Flag list of attributes in RUM Explorer" style="width:75%;">}}

-### Search Feature Flags using the RUM Explorer
+### Search feature flags using the RUM Explorer
 Search through all the data collected by RUM in the [RUM Explorer][7] to surface trends on feature flags, analyze patterns with greater context, or export them into [dashboards][8] and [monitors][9].
 You can search your Sessions, Views, or Errors in the RUM Explorer, with the `@feature_flags.{flag_name}` attribute.

 #### Sessions